rishav-eulb/100-days-of-move/docs/eliza_01.md

    - **Automated Workflows**: They automate complex processes, reducing the learning curve for new users.
    - **Example**: Biconomy's AI agents transform the Web3 user experience by automating transactions and enhancing usability.

-These applications demonstrate the versatility and transformative potential of AI agents in the Web3 ecosystem, paving the way for more efficient, engaging, and personalized digital experiences.
 ## 📚 Resources

 - [Official Documentation](https://elizaos.github.io/eliza/)